oroinc/documentation/book/importexport.rst

                             writer:    oro_importexport.writer.entity
                         parameters: ~

+Import algorithm:

+* Process job:
+    * Process step #i:
+        * loop
+            * read item from source
+            * if source is empty exit from loop
+            * process item and save to array of items
+        * end loop
+        * save array of prepared entities to DB

 **OroBatchBunlde** has ``Oro\Bundle\BatchBundle\Step\ItemStep`` class that execute step in the job.
 It is method doExecute() that uses ``Oro\Bundle\BatchBundle\Step\StepExecutor`` class and method execute().
 Important!
 Method processes(read and process) by one item in the loop.
 If source is empty loop breaks and write all items, after step is done.